VERY OLDE ST. NICK SUMMER RYE

 There Palatella reiterates some of the hints she’s been posting online since at least as far back as 2014.

-Palatella also received press attention this past March 2019, when she found herself among those arrested and charged for involvement in the university admissions scandals.
+Palatella also received press attention in March 2019, when she found herself among those arrested and charged for involvement in the university admissions scandals.
 It would be mere psychological speculation to draw a direct connection between her impulse to engage in that deceit and her company’s tight-lipped production history.
 However, the question of whether one wishes to support a company run by a person who chose to launder money for bribes is worth considering.
 Personally, had I known before picking up this bottle I would have passed on it.
 I don’t wish to support privileged people who cheat.
 I no longer buy Bulleit, for example, since founder Tom Bulleit’s daughter, Hollis B. Worth, came out about her father having sexually abused her repeatedly when she was a child.
 Tom Bulleit denied her accusation.
 Diageo, the company that makes Bulleit whiskeys, pulled Tom Bulleit back from his brand advocacy role for a time, but did not fire him or concede to Hollis Bulleit’s claims.

 As for the ethics of sourcing whiskeys, many seemingly perfectly honest bottlers—Willett Distillery, Bardstown Bourbon Company, New Riff Distillery—have sourced whiskeys, and, out of contractual obligation, they often have not revealed their sources.
 So long as a bottler is honest about it to the extent they are legally able, and doesn’t spin their label such that it appears to claim they are doing the distilling, then if the outcome is a tasty product that customers agree is worth the given price tag, nobody really complains too much.